Lytare/weather/README.md

-# Data Reconstruction and Forecasting for Meteorological Data
+# Reconstruction and Forecasting for Meteorological Data

 This repository uses the open-source "Wind Spatio-Temporal Dataset1" (https://zenodo.org/records/5516543) which contains wind speed data collected from 120 turbines in an inland wind farm over two years.